 - Harm to vulnerable populations, such as graduate students and research subjects.

 Perceived conflicts of interest and commitment can be as harmful as real conflicts of interest and commitment.
-The university manages both by the disclosure of the conflict (or perceived conflict) followed by the creation of a Conflict of Interest Management Plan that specifies how the individual will keep his or her non-university activities from causing harm.
+The university manages both by the disclosure of the conflict (or perceived conflict) followed by the creation of a Conflict of Interest Management Plan that specifies how the individual will keep their non-university activities from causing harm.

 Disclosure and management are needed whether the non-university relationship is with a for-profit entity, a not-for-profit entity, or a charitable foundation.
-For example, it is a conflict of interest for a researcher to accept a grant from a non-profit foundation in which he or she has a management role.
+For example, it is a conflict of interest for a researcher to accept a grant from a non-profit foundation in which they have a management role.
 It is also a conflict of interest to accept grant funds from an external entity for which one consults.

 All university employees are required to disclose potential conflicts of interest and commitment whether they think they have a conflict or not.
 The disclosures must be made prior to initiating the activity, annually, and whenever the employee’s situation changes.
-The appropriate method of disclosure varies with the type of activity as described in the Procedures, Applications and Guidance document.
+The appropriate method of disclosure varies with the type of activity as described in the Procedures, Applications, and Guidance document (PDF, 317KB).